 SPAAG (Self-Propelled Anti-Aircraft Gun)

-Generally lightly armored and built from IFV or APC chassis.
-Armed with anti-aircraft guns and sometimes missiles.
-Despite being built for anti-aircraft combat, the powerful autocannons of a SPAAG are suited to ground combat as well.
-SPAAGs have radar sets with which to obtain firing solutions on aircraft.
-Often times, the radar antennae will be mounted externally and thus visible.
+SPAAGs are designed to engage low-flying aircraft with autocannons and missiles.
+They are generally lightly armored and are built from an IFV or APC chassis.
+Despite being built for anti-aircraft combat, the powerful autocannons of a SPAAG are suited to ground combat as well, and many SPAAGs (such as the ZSU-23-4) are employed against infantry.
+Most SPAAGs have radar sets which may be used for fire control or merely for initial detection.

 Size: Generally smaller than a tank; tracked APC or IFV sized.

-Guns: Either multiple autocannons (20-40mm in diameter) or a rotary cannon (gatling gun).
-May also have machine guns mounted.
+Guns: Either multiple autocannons (usually 20-40 mm) or a rotary cannon (Gatling gun).
+May also have machine guns as secondary weapons.

-Exceptions: A vehicle that carries anti-air missiles but does not have autocannons is not a SPAAG, hence “gun” in the acronym.
+Exceptions: A vehicle that carries anti-air missiles but does not have autocannons is not a SPAAG.

 SPG (Self-Propelled Gun)

 An SPG is essentially a large howitzer mounted on an armored chassis with treads for mobility.
-This arrangement makes the SPG able to maneuver quickly compared to towed artillery, which needs to be set up prior to firing and packed up prior to moving.
+This arrangement allows the SPG to maneuver faster than towed artillery, which needs to be set up prior to firing and packed up prior to moving.
 While a SPG looks similar to a tank, there are some distinctions which allow one to distinguish between the two.
 First, the weapon of an SPG is often much larger than the weapon of a tank.
 Unlike tanks, an SPG howitzer will often have a large muzzle brake.
-SPGs also have a system to protect and fasten their weapons in place during movement.
+Many SPGs also have systems to fasten their weapons in place during movement.
 Second, the turret of an SPG is much taller relative to the rest of the chassis than the turret of a tank.
 While the SPGs may appear to have tank-like armor, their armor is actually quite thin.

 Rocket Artillery TEL (Transporter-Erector-Launcher)